GRTA Xpress

-Xpress began service on June 7, 2004 under the Georgia Regional Transportation Authority, but is operated by Atlanta-region Transit Link Authority as of 2025.
+Xpress began service on June 7, 2004 under the Georgia Regional Transportation Authority, and was subsequently operated by the Atlanta-Region Transit Link Authority before transferring to the Georgia Transportation Efficiency Authority (GTEA) upon ATL's dissolution in May 2026.
 Service operates from roughly 5:30 a.m. to 9:30 pm weekdays, with most service being rush-hour only.

 History

 Creation of regional bus service in Atlanta began in 1999, when the Atlanta Regional Commission created a new transportation network plan to bring metro Atlanta back into compliance with the U.S. Clean Air Act and regain federal road construction funding.
 The bus system began serious development in 2001 after then-Governor Roy Barnes announced that the State Road and Tollway Authority (SRTA) would issue $8.5 billion in bonds, of which 55% was for mass transit.

 In January 2002, Georgia Regional Transportation Authority (GRTA) offered 13 metro-Atlanta counties funding for road projects if they agreed to pay to operate the regional bus system for five years.
 Only Fayette and Cherokee counties refused the deal.
 Funding for the system faced issues in September after a 20-year SRTA bond was challenged in court by a group opposing the construction of the Northern Arc, which argued that the bond program violated the state constitution by bypassing the General Assembly.
 The bond program ended up being cancelled by the following governor, Sonny Perdue, who opted to rely on loans from the state legislature.

 In June 2003, the GRTA authorized the purchase of 58 buses for the system.
 In months leading up to service, GRTA faced pushback from Central Atlanta Progress and Midtown Alliance, who argued that the presence of large coach buses would undermine efforts to improve pedestrian experience on Peachtree Street and that buses should be routed along adjacent one-way streets.
 Service began on June 7, 2004 and was met with protests from pedestrian activists.
 A month after service started, activists and GRTA agreed on a plan to move buses from Peachtree Street onto West Peachtree Street.